Why Short-Chain Fatty Acids Are Key To Gut & Overall Health, Plus How To Get More

 Your good gut microbes thrive on SCFA-producing fiber.

 Studies have shown that fiber consumption increases the growth of healthy bacteria species such as lactobacilli, bifidobacteria, and prevotella.
 A January 2019 study showed that fiber also increases the diversity of species within the gut.
-Not to mention, the SCFAs produced by the fermentation of fiber in the colon suppress the growth of bad bugs like E. coli and salmonella.
+Not to mention, the SCFAs produced by the fermentation of fiber in the colon suppress the growth of bad bugs like E. coli1 and salmonella2.
 The end result: more good gut microbes, more diversity, and fewer bad dudes—all of which means better overall health.

 SCFAs heal the colon wall and correct leaky gut.

-Butyrate—remember, that's one of the three types of SCFAs—is the main source of energy for our colon cells, providing up to 70% of their energy.
-In fact, it actually helps manage leaky gut by increasing the expression of tight junction proteins, and, according to a 2012 study, butyrate has been shown to decrease bacterial endotoxin release into the bloodstream.
+Butyrate—remember, that's one of the three types of SCFAs—is the main source of energy for our colon cells, providing up to 70%3 of their energy.
+In fact, it actually helps manage leaky gut by increasing the expression of tight junction proteins, and, according to a 2012 study4, butyrate has been shown to decrease bacterial endotoxin release into the bloodstream.
 If you're a nerd like me, then you know that I just described the solution for the gut dysbiosis—a microbial imbalance within the gut that can drive a variety of health issues from IBS to rheumatoid arthritis to type 2 diabetes.

 SCFAs help regulate the immune system.

 Short-chain fatty acids have been shown to inhibit three of the most powerful inflammatory signals in the body, NF-κΒ, IFN-gamma, and TNF-α.
-They also play a role in regulatory T-cell production and function for the entire body, which is kind of a big deal in terms of keeping your immunity on track.
+They also play a role in regulatory T-cell production5 and function for the entire body, which is kind of a big deal in terms of keeping your immunity on track.
 So not only do SCFAs correct dysbiosis and heal leaky gut, they also create a powerful link between the microbiome and immune system that serves to make the immune system work properly.
-This explains why a loss of bacterial diversity and inadequate supply of the SCFA butyrate have been found at the heart of inflammatory bowel diseases like Crohn's and ulcerative colitis.
+This explains why a loss of bacterial diversity and inadequate supply of the SCFA butyrate have been found6 at the heart of inflammatory bowel diseases like Crohn's and ulcerative colitis.

 SCFAs are cancer crusaders.